zmon1010/kendo-ui-core/docs/knowledge-base/grid-border-displays-over-table.md

 ## Solution

-You can fix this issue by applying the following approaches for:
+To fix this issue, apply the following approaches for:

 * [Vertical overflowing](#vertical-overflowing)
 * [Horizontal overflowing](#horizontal-overflowing)